Up Close with Kevin stankiewicz (osu '18)

 Q) What is your dream job?

-Q) How will you remember your time as an Evans Scholar?
+Q) How would you describe your experience as an Evans Scholar at Ohio State?

 My experience as a Scholar has been great.
 I’ve met a lot of great friends inside the Scholarship House who have assisted me in my schoolwork, as well as just growing as a person.
 I can honestly say I live with some of my best friends on campus.
 That’s a very special thing.